 The fourth and final bend of the unit ask students to travel through the writing process again, this time reflecting on their previous pieces and comparing and contrasting their own work to make it better.
 You will guide students to balance their writing and celebrate themselves as the authors they have become through publish their work.

+8 a us the duthors they have eccome through puchsh then work

+Recommended Pacing

 6-8 Weeks (September - October)